bradh/libheif-jextract/README.md

 ## License

-This code is covered by the same (license as libheif)[https://github.com/strukturag/libheif/blob/master/COPYING].
+This code is covered by the same [license as libheif](https://github.com/strukturag/libheif/blob/master/COPYING).
 The `heifdemo.java` content is considered sample code.

 ## Support